mwguerra/windows-setup/README.md

 - Download the Fira Code fonts at https://github.com/tonsky/FiraCode.
 Unzip and double click the TTF to install.

-- Open the Hyper config file (CTRL+',') and change the default shell to be bash and font family (just add "Fira Code" before Menlo):
+- Open the Hyper config file (CTRL+',') and change the default shell to be bash and the font family (just add "Fira Code" before Menlo):

 ```
 shell: 'C:\\Windows\\System32\\bash.exe'